telerik/winforms-docs/dropdown-listcontrol-and-checkeddropdownlist/upgrading-to-dropdownlist-and-listcontrol.md

 ##

->note This article is valid for Progress&reg; Telerik&reg; UI for WinForms versions prior to __R2 2011 SP1__ inclusive.
+>note This article is valid for Telerik UI for for WinForms versions prior to __R2 2011 SP1__ inclusive.
 The Upgrade Tool can be used only if started from the Smart Tag of the obsolete controls.
 Since these controls have been removed in __R3 2011__, their respective Upgrade Tools are not available as well.
 In case you want to use the tools, please upgrade/downgrade to __R2 2011 SP1__ (v2011.2.11.831)
 >

 Since Q2 2010 several brand new controls were released, as successors of older and not that optimized controls.
 These are: